|

 The meaning of EXPENSIVE is involving high cost or sacrifice.
 How to use expensive in a sentence.

-EXPENSIVE | English meaning - Cambridge Dictionary
+EXPENSIVE | definition in the Cambridge English Dictionary

 (Definition of expensive from the Cambridge Academic Content Dictionary © Cambridge University Press)